-- To elect seven directors to hold office until the 2024 Annual Meeting. - To approve, on an advisory basis, the compensation of our executive officers. - 3.
-To approve, on an advisory basis, the frequency of holding an advisory vote on compensation of our executive officers. - 4.
-To ratify the selection of Ernst & Young LLP as Middleby's independent public accountants for the fiscal year ending December 30, 2023. - 5.
+- To elect nine directors to hold office until the 2025 Annual Meeting. - To approve, on an advisory basis, the compensation of our executive officers. - 3.
+To ratify the selection of Ernst & Young LLP as Middleby's independent public accountants for the fiscal year ending December 28, 2024. - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.